-- Step 3: Configure Instance Details: Among other instance options, this optional step allows the following to be set: - Purchasing option, for spot instances (section 5.3.1) - Network This is a choice of EC2-Classic or EC2-VPC instances (section 6.1.1) - Availability Zone, for if there is a preference for the location of the instance.
+- Step 3: Configure Instance Details: Among other instance options, this optional step allows the following to be set: - Purchasing option: spot instances can be requested (section 5.3.1) - Network: A VPC-defined network owned by the user can be selected - Subnet: A subnet that is associated with an availability zone can be chosen, if preferred.
 Nodes within the same availability zone can connect with low latency and high bandwidth to each other.
 They are also isolated from other availability zones in the same region, which reduces the risk of network outages from another zone affecting them.
 By default, no preference is specified for the head node, nor for the cloud nodes later.
 This is because spot pricing can increase as nodes from an availability zone become scarce, which may conflict with the intention of the administrator.
 The default availability setting for a cloud account can be set in cmsh from within cloud mode:

-[bright72->cloud[Spare Capacity]]% set defaultavailabilityzone
+[bright73->cloud[Spare Capacity]]% set defaultavailabilityzone